alicekellings/Sidebuzcom/src/content/blog/your-complete-guide-to-building-passive-income-in-2024.md

 To understand the right passive income source to begin building your portfolio, you need to know your risk tolerance.
 Risk tolerance refers to how much risk you can take without impacting your financial security.
 There are some great risk tolerance calculators online that can analyze this for you. **Make sure** you complete this step before diving in.

-## Accredited investing — top-tier growth
+## Accredited investing �?top-tier growth

 Now, just as all passive income streams are not created equal, some require you to reach specific milestones to engage with them.
 These streams often involve you needing to be an accredited investor.
 Put simply, being an accredited investor means you satisfy one of the two criteria below: